sky-chaser-high/adobe-illustrator-scripts/README.md

 ### Usage
 1. Run this script.
 2. Set up each parameter in the dialog that appears.
-   - `Position` Position of the page number.
+   - `Position` Position of the page number relative to the artboard.
    - `Facing Pages` If true, the facing page.
-   - `Start Page Numbering at` a Start page number.
+   - `Start Page Number` A start page number.
    - `Section Prefix` Add a Section Prefix in front of the page number.
 If facing page, in back of the page number.
    - `Font Size` Font size of the page number.
    - `Margin` Distance from the artboard.
 Switch the units according to the ruler units.